Bank of England hikes interest rates again as inflation heads towards 11% – KION546

 “Consumer confidence has fallen further, but other indicators of household spending appear to have held up.
 Some indicators of business sentiment have weakened, although they have so far remained more resilient than indicators of consumer confidence and consistent with positive underlying GDP growth,” it added.

+The central bank said three members of its Monetary Policy Committee wanted to raise rates by 50 basis points to 1.5% — which would have been the biggest increase in 27 years — but were outvoted by the other six.

 Soaring food and fuel prices have plunged millions of Britons into the worst cost-of-living crisis in decades.
-Annual consumer price inflation rose to 9% in April — its highest since 1992 — and is expected to rise slightly above 11% in October, with energy costs driving the increase.
+Annual consumer price inflation rose to 9% in April — its highest since 1992.
+The Bank of England now expects inflation to rise slightly above 11% in October.

 Food research firm IDF said in a report Thursday that grocery price rises could top 15% over the summer.
 Export bans on key goods, including palm oil from Indonesia, and the war in Ukraine, which has limited exports from the region, are among the factors that have stoked food inflation, the report said.